krishnamohanathota/ReactJS/05-HOOKS/05-01-HOOKS/ReadMe.md

   const setCount = state[1];
   ```

-- New state value depends on the previous state value?
-You can pass a function to the setter function.
-- `useState` is a Hook, which means you can use it only inside a function component and not inside regular JavaScript functions.
+- You can use it only inside a function component and not inside regular JavaScript functions.
 - `useState` is a named export from the `react` package.

 # Reconscialiation